Misconduct is improper behaviour by a public officer, as defined in the Integrity Commission Act 2009. It means:

-- exercising functions or powers in a way that is dishonest or improper
+- exercising functions or powers dishonestly or improperly

 - misusing information obtained in carrying out duties

-- behaviour that could be expected to lead to a public officer losing his or her job, or being charged with a criminal offence.
+‘Serious misconduct’ means misconduct that could lead to a public officer losing their job or being charged with a serious offence.

-- accepting money or an benefit to take action or make a decision
+- accepting money or gifts to take action or make a decision

 - not declaring or managing a conflict of interest, for example, purposefully allocating contracts to a friend’s business or employing a relative without proper recruitment or selection processes